-We share our Data with Credit Reference Agencies.
-Paying your bills on time can be useful to you in building up your credit profile.
-If you fail to pay your bills when they become due, or you fail to pay an agreed instalment in time, we may register a late payment marker against vour credit file which may affect your credit score and impact on your ability to get credit.
-We will only default your account 90 days after payment is due and we will send you a Notice of Intention to Default 30 days before registering the Default with the Credit Reference Agency.
+We share customer payment and debt Data with Credit Reference Agencies.
+Paving your bills on time can be useful to you in building up your credit profile.
+If you fail to pay your bills when they become due, or you fail to pay an agreed instalment on time, we may register a late payment marker against your credit file which could affect your credit score and impact on your ability to get credit.
+We will only default your account 90 days after payment is overdue and we will send vou a Notice of Intention to Default 30 days before registering the Default with the Credit Reference Agency.
 For further information see our privacy notice www.dwrcymru.com/privacy